Skip to content

 My much used German made map measurer

-The much used German made map measurer that is still pulled into action by Three Points of the Compass
+A much used German made map measurer, that is still infrequently pulled into action by Three Points of the Compass

 For many decades of navigation, anyone that required a map was also using a map measurer.
 The military use them, sailors use them, motorists use them, town planners and draughtsmen use them, and still, just a few walkers use them.
 You run a little wheel along a route, a path, a road, a river, a line on a drawing, then either read off the result or measure against a standard.